AED RESEARCH-PRACTICE INITIATIVE

 - Thomas B Hildebrandt, PsyD, FAED

 - Cari Pearson Carter, PhD

 The RPC developed the following mission and goals statement:

 Mission: To improve the quality of research, clinical practice, and prevention in the field of eating disorders by facilitating an ongoing transfer of knowledge from research into practice and from practice into research, while working to eliminate the factors that result in polarization of these two critical aspects of our field.

 Goals: The RPC aims to promote the development of an integrated research-practice culture within the AED by facilitating:

 - the development of effective evidence-based practices, while ensuring that research remains focused upon, and relevant to, practice concerns;

 - the development and sharing of innovative clinical practices and observations to guide the nature and direction of research; and

 - the promotion of a culture of mutual respect across disciplines.

 Since 2007, the RPC has implemented changes in AED activities, in particular conference activities, that promote interactive learning, researcher-practitioner dialogue, and a balanced research-practice perspective.
-See the current Research and Practice Committee members.
+See the Committees & Task Forces.